5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Had hearings with governors (Felix and Festus)

-• Presented his testimony to King Agrippa II (Acts 26)
+• Presented his testimony before King Agrippa II (Acts 26)

 • Prepared for his final journey to Rome

-Now, for the first time, we can enter the exact location where these events happened.
+Now, for the first time, we can enter the exact location where these events took place.

 Why This Discovery Matters